Exodromy: Aide-mémoire on étale homotopy types

 \section{Aide-mémoire on étale homotopy types}

-In this section we recall how to situate the \textit{étale homotopy type} of Artin--Mazur--Fried\-lander in the \categorical setting, as well as provide some example computations of the étale homotopy type.
+In this chapter we recall how to situate the \textit{étale homotopy type} of Artin--Mazur--Fried\-lander in the \categorical setting.
+We also provide some example computations of étale homotopy types.

+\Cref{subsec:etalehomotopy} recalls the definition of the étale homotopy type via shape theory.
+In \Cref{subsec:etalehomotopyexamples} we give some sample computations and uses of the étale homtopy type. \Cref{subsec:etalemonodromy} recalls the monodromy equivalence for lisse étale sheaves in terms of the profinite étale homotopy type. \Cref{subsec:etalehomotopyofsschemes} explains how étale homotopy theory works for simplicial schemes. \Cref{subsec:ordinaryRiemann} recalls Artin and Mazur's formulation of the Riemann Existence Theorem in terms of the étale homotopy type, and \cref{subsec:etalevanKampen} gives a quick proof of the étale van Kampen Theorem.